 You can also share your results on social media by tapping the icons in the top right corner.
 Tap the “f” to post to your Facebook account, while the bird icon will post to a Twitter account (Note: you may first need to be logged into your social media account through the device’s Settings screen).
 If you would like to view a video of your flight, tap the camera icon in the top left corner.
 Tap “Quit” to return to the challenge or tutorial summary screen or “Retry” to fly the same thing again.

 If an aircraft has not yet been purchased, it will have a lock icon next to a green price box.
 A free test flight is available for any aircraft, but they must be purchased to unlock unlimited flight time and any related challenges.
+You can purchase an individual aircraft, or purchase one of the Professional level subscriptions to unlock all aircraft.
 (See the section Making In-App Purchases for instructions.)
 Tap the white plane icon labeled “Test Flight” in the bottom right corner, and on the following screen you can choose to unlock the aircraft for 60 seconds, or 24 hours by sharing it on social media (if you are logged into your social media account in the device’s Settings).

 Swipe your finger left or right on the screen to scroll through the available aircraft.
 Tap the white plane icon in the bottom right corner to fly with your chosen aircraft immediately, or tap any of the icons along the bottom of the screen to customize the location, weather, time of day, and optional equipment failures.
 Tap the two gears in the bottom right corner to change settings for the chosen aircraft’s weight and center of gravity, or to change whether the engines are running or off.
-X-plane will use these settings for all future flights until they are changed.
+X‑Plane will use these settings for all future flights until they are changed, with the exception of the engines, which is set per aircraft.

 To customize your flight’s weather, location, and more, tap the icons along the bottom of the Freeflight screen.
 Once you’ve made your changes, tap the white plane icon to start your flight.

-Currently there are four United States locations (Juneau, Seattle, Oahu, and the Grand Canyon) and one European location (Innsbruck, Austria).
+Currently there are four United States locations (Juneau, Seattle, Oahu, and the Grand Canyon) and one European location (Innsbruck, Austria) available as free scenery for non-subscribers.

 Rain cloud icon: Set the Weather